ahchaprazian/landmark-classifier/README.md

 # landmark-classifier
 ## Google Landmarks Classification

 This project aims to classify images using machine learning and deep learning models trained on the Google Landmarks Dataset.
 The dataset consists of images of various landmarks from around the world.
-It utilize both traditional machine learning and deep learning techniques to classify these images accurately.
+It utilizes both traditional machine learning and deep learning techniques to classify these images accurately.

 ## Overview